tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

             EXEC sys.sp_add_trusted_assembly @hash = @hash, @description = @clrName;
             ```

-    - Now, return to your Lab VM, and open the saved `SSMA4OracleSQLServerCollections.NET.sql` file from the desktop with Notepad.exe.
+    - Now, return to your Lab VM, and open the saved `SSMA4OracleSQLServerCollections.NET.sql` file from the desktop with Notepad.exe

     - Within the SQL file, locate the line that begins with `CREATE ASSEMBLY`, then locate the word `FROM`.
 Copy the binary string that appears after `FROM`.
 This value will span all the way down to the line containing the text `WITH PERMISSION_SET = SAFE`.
 Be sure not to include any whitespace at the end of the binary value.

     ![The binary string that appears after FROM is highlighted within the SQL file.](./media/assembly-binary-value.png "Copy the binary string")

     - Now, return to SSMS on your SqlServerDw VM, and replace `INSERT BINARY` with the copied binary value.
-The line should end with ";" and there should be no whitespace before the ";".
+The line should end with ";" and there should be no whitespace before the ";"

-    - Execute the query in SSMS.
+    - Execute the query in SSMS

 44. Repeat step 34, this time for the assembly `SSMA4OracleSQLServerExtensions.NET`.
-Make sure to replace the `@clrName` variable in the script with the value "SSMA4OracleSQLServerExtensions.NET".
+Make sure to replace the `@clrName` variable in the script with the value "SSMA4OracleSQLServerExtensions.NET"

-45. The SSMA assemblies have now been whitelisted in SQL Server 2017.
+45. The SSMA assemblies have now been whitelisted in SQL Server 2017

 46. Return to SSMA on your Lab VM, and rerun the **Synchronize with Database** action on the Northwind database.
 This will create all the schema objects in the SQL Server Northwind database.
 There should now be no errors, and the Output pane should show **Synchronization operation is complete**.

-47. Now you need to migrate the data.
+47. Now you need to migrate the data

-48. In the Oracle Metadata Explorer, select **NW** and from the command bar, select **Migrate Data**.
+48. In the Oracle Metadata Explorer, select **NW** and from the command bar, select **Migrate Data**

     ![Migrate Data is highlighted in the command bar of Oracle Metadata Explorer.](./media/ssma-toolbar-migrate-data.png "Select Migrate Data")

-49. You will be prompted to re-enter your Oracle credentials for use by the migration connection.
+49. You will be prompted to re-enter your Oracle credentials for use by the migration connection

     - Recall the Oracle credentials are: